Jennifer Howard (actress): Early life

 Clare Jenness Howard was born on March 23, 1925, in New York City, the daughter of dramatist Sidney Howard and actress Clare Eames.
 She was a grandniece of the American opera singer Emma Eames and great-granddaughter of William Thomas Hamilton, a governor of Maryland.

 In 1930, Howard's mother died in London, and the following year, her father married Polly Damrosch, a daughter of the German-American conductor and composer Walter Damrosch.
-Howard lost her father nine years later in a tractor mishap on their farm near Tyringham, Massachusetts.
+Howard's father died nine years later in a tractor mishap on their farm near Tyringham, Massachusetts.

 Howard graduated from Milton Academy and attended classes at Barnard College, and in May 1946, she married Mortimer Halpern, a one-time actor known as Morty Halpern, who became a Broadway stage and production manager.
 At the time of their marriage, Howard was an actress with the Theatre Guild Shakespeare Repertory Company where Halpern was the stage manager.
 The marriage was short-lived, and in August 1950, she married film producer Samuel Goldwyn, Jr. The couple had four children, including business executive Francis Goldwyn, actor Tony Goldwyn, and studio executive John Goldwyn.
 This marriage also ended in divorce, some 18 years later.